Emacs: Byte Compile Elisp Files

-As of today (2013), for init files and light-weight packages, byte compile doesn't make any noticeable speed difference.
-In general, you should byte-compile lisp package. (example of heavy weight packages that need or must be byte-compiled: js2-mode, nxml-mode, auto-complete-mode.)
+As of today (), for init files and light-weight packages, byte compile doesn't make any noticeable speed difference.
+But you should byte-compile big lisp packages. (example of heavy weight packages that need or must be byte-compiled: js2-mode, nxml-mode, auto-complete-mode.)

-If you want emacs to load the byte compiled file if it exists, you should not include the “.el” suffix. ⁖ do it like this
+load, if you want emacs to load the byte compiled file if it exists, you should not include the “.el” suffix.
+For example, do it like this

 There are several ways to byte compile elisp files.
 The simplest and most useful are:

-here's elisp code that lets you batch byte compile all elisp files in current dir and subdir.
+- Batch compile all elisp files in current dir and subdirectory.

 When you upgrade to a new emcas version, or upgrade packages, or bring over your byte compiled elisp directory from one machine to another, you should recompile your elisp files, because often, emacs has some incompatible elisp changes, and big packages may fail without recompile.